 It is aimed primarily at students, but contains much that will be of interest to scholars.

-The work has been in progress for more than fifteen years under the editorship of Professor James Diggle and is to be published shortly by Cambridge University Press.
-It will also be made available online as part of the Perseus Digital Library.
+The work has been in progress for more than fifteen years under the editorship of Professor James Diggle and is to be published by Cambridge University Press.
+It will also be made available online.

 Each entry has been written after a reading of the passages in which the headword occurs, without reliance on information in existing dictionaries, with the result that there are many fresh interpretations and insights.